Naftule Brandwein: Early life

-Brandwein was born on September 20, 1884 in Przemyslany, Austro-Hungarian Galicia (now Ukraine).
+Brandwein was born on September 20, 1884, in Przemyslany, Austro-Hungarian Galicia (now Ukraine).
 He was born into a dynasty of klezmer musicians, part of the Stretiner Hasidic dynasty founded by Rabbi Yehuda Hirsch Brandwein of Stratin.
 His father Peysekhe (Paul) played violin, clarinet, and was an improvising wedding poet (Badchen); of his thirteen sons, Moyshe played violin, French horn, and valve trombone, Mendel played piano, Leyzer played drums, and Azriel played cornet; Azriel became Naftule's first music teacher, and had a lasting impact on his playing.
 He married his wife Dora, and they had their first son Moses, shortly before emigrating to America.

 Brandwein emigrated to the United States in April 1909 (although some sources say 1908), sailing from Hamburg to New York City.
-He was joining his brother Israel who was already living on Rivington Street in the Lower East Side; Naftule and his wife and son settled on nearby Pitt Street.
+He was joining his brother Israel who was already living on Rivington Street on the Lower East Side; Naftule and his wife and son settled on nearby Pitt Street.
 He applied for US citizenship in 1912, adopting the Anglicized name Nathan Brandwein, although in his music career he continued to be known as Naftule.
 He finally became a naturalized US citizen in 1919.